Foreign Qualifications in Finland

 - Social Welfare Professionals

 - Qualifications for Fire and Rescue Services

 - www.oph.fi/english/services/recognition > Professional Rights on the Basis of a Foreign Qualification

 See the National Supervisory Authority for Welfare and Health (Valvira) for information on your right to practice as a healthcare professional in Finland.
 Valvira decides applications for the right to practice where training has been undertaken outside Finland.

 - Licenced & authorised professionals: Physician, dentist, pharmacist, psychologist, nurse, optician plus...

 - Protected occupational titles: Orthopaedic technician, podiatrist, chiropractor, osteopath, psychotherapist plus...

 A regulated profession refers to a position for which the law specifies certain qualifications requirements.
 Regulated professions include both public sector posts and positions and professions requiring professional practice rights.
-The Finnish National Board of Education web site lists numerous professions, their names in English, Finnish and Swedish, and the Competent Authorities for their regulation as well as links to those authorities.
+The Finnish National Agency for Education web site lists regulated professions, their names in English and Finnish, and links to the Competent Authorities for their regulation.

-Example: Advocate / Asianajaja / Advokat / Finnish Bar Association
+Example: Advocate / Asianajaja / Finnish Bar Association

 - www.oph.fi/english/services/recognition > Professional rights on the basis of a foreign qualification